Sheigutn/pushbullet-java-8/README.md

 List<Device> devices = pushbullet.getDevices();
 ```

-To get a specific device, you can use these properties as the param:
+To get a specific device, you can use one of these properties:
 - The name of the device
 - The identity of the device